c4wrd/query_collections/REL_Notes.rst

 0.0.1 ALPHA
 ===========
+2a(8)
+_____
+ - Added basic implementation of list filtering, which allows us to query lists or items that match specific criteria.
+ View the readme for updated tutorial on how to filter.

 2a(7)
 -----
  - We can now query an item with the index operators!
 When accesing elements of a query_dict or query_list